jezcope/work-homepage/pages/index.md

 - Consultancy and support on discipline-specific research data management projects
 </div>

 I'm based in the [University Library](http://www.sheffield.ac.uk/library), but work closely with colleagues in [Research & Innovation Services (RIS)](http://www.sheffield.ac.uk/ris) and [Corporate Information & Computing Services (CICS)](http://www.sheffield.ac.uk/cics).
+We also have ongoing projects with a number of groups, including [Sheffield Research Software Engineering](http://rse.shef.ac.uk/) and [Insigneo](http://insigneo.org/).

 I also blog sporadically about using technology to support research.
 Find me elsewhere on the web: